-The Voice of the Customer (VOC) is a research technique that maps out the detailed wishes and needs of your customers.
-In short, you listen to what your customers have to say about a product or service.
+In short, the voice of the customer is a research technique that maps out the detailed wishes and needs of your customers.
+It means listening to what your customers have to say about a product or service.

 Why is the online Voice of the Customer important?